Accelerated creation of NOON states with ultracold atoms via counterdiabatic driving

-It is possible to enhance the process by using a term that nullifies contributions to non-adiabatic transitions \cite{Berry,Bason2012}.
-This term is known as the counterdiabatic Hamiltonian and can be defined as follows.
-We have
+It is possible to enhance this process by adding a correction term to the Hamiltonian that annihilates contributions to non-adiabatic transitions \cite{Berry,Bason2012}.
+This term is known as the counterdiabatic Hamiltonian and can be defined as

-where $\dot{H}(t)$ is the time derivative of $H(t)$.
-There exist numerous approximation proposals for the counterdiabatic Hamiltonian in the case of complex systems \cite{Sels,Claeys, approx1,approx2}.
-In our case, the reduction of the Hamiltonian allows for the exact calculation of $H_{\text{CD}}$ relative to the reduced Hamiltonian (\ref{Hred}) :
+There exist numerous approximation proposals for the counterdiabatic Hamiltonian in complex systems \cite{Sels,Claeys, approx1,approx2}.
+In our case, the reduction of the problem to an effective 3-level system governed by the Hamiltonian (\ref{Hred}) allows for the exact calculation